 Former Secretary of State Hillary Clinton praised friend and House Speaker Nancy Pelosi for matching her mask and outfit, calling her the "leader" of "mask-to-pantsuit color coordination."

-The former Democratic presidential nominee posted a photo of Pelosi on Instagram on May 13, and captioned it: “Leader of the House majority, and of mask-to-pantsuit color coordination: @speakerpelosi."
+The former Democratic presidential nominee posted a photo of Pelosi on Instagram , and captioned it: “Leader of the House majority, and of mask-to-pantsuit color coordination: @speakerpelosi."

 Many quickly agreed with Clinton’s statement, with one person commenting: “We salute to the mask-to-pantsuit color coordination.”

 Another person wrote: “Yessss!!!!
 Pink power all the way."